Two Chinese initial share offerings attract heavy demand

 The online part of the sale, which targeted mainly retail investors, attracted interest amounting to about 95 times the amount on offer, it said.

-Zhejiang Wolwo Bio-Pharmaceutical Co Ltd, to be traded under the ticker (300357.SZ), said it raised 506 million yuan, with the online portion of the sale 176 times oversubscribed.
+Zhejiang Wolwo Bio-Pharmaceutical Co Ltd, to be traded under the ticker, said it raised 506 million yuan, with the online portion of the sale 176 times oversubscribed.

 Beijing appeared to address that concern on Wednesday as state media reported that domestic insurers would be allowed to buy shares on the small-cap ChiNext exchange in Shenzhen, where many of the new IPOs will take place.